khaledmraad/SIEM_Architecture/README.md

 ![alt text](<images/SIEM solution.png>)

 ![alt text](images/vitual.png)
-Every part of this is dockerized to be easily deployed on cloud provider and scalable with Kubernetes for production
+Every part of this is dockerized to be easily deployed on cloud provider and scalable with Kubernetes for production<br>
+wazuh manager and Shuffle are in seprate env
 #### Software component and configuration

 each component of this architecture is open source